leomok82/leomok82.github.io/README.md

 # Leo Mok

-I'm a deep learning practitioner with a Master's from Imperial, and 1 year professional experience with a research lab at HKU.
+I'm a deep learning practitioner with a Master's from Imperial, and I have worked with top research labs at Imperial College London and HKU.
+I have 1 year professional experience with a private funded research lab under HKU.
 I'm interested in:

 - AI applications for science